CubesCocktail/MobDrink/README.md

 ## MobDrink

-An addon for [CubesCocktail](https://github.com/CubesCocktail/CubesCocktail) that allows you to create custom items using a wide range of features.
+An addon for [CubesCocktail](https://hangar.papermc.io/CubesCocktail/CubesCocktail) that allows you to create custom mobs using a wide range of features.

 ### Download